 How to Acoustically Treat A Room: Diffusion and Sound Absorption

-Every room has different sounding acoustics, so it takes some time to figure out how to acoustically treat a room and achieve the sound you are looking for.
+Every room has different sounding acoustics and unique reflective surfaces, so it takes some time to figure out how to acoustically treat a room and achieve the sound you are looking for.
 For starters, the two basic approaches to achieving proper room acoustics are absorption and diffusion.
 Absorption refers to the use of materials with sound absorptive properties.
 These materials include foam, heavy blankets, and rigid mineral-wool.

 Since high-frequency noises travel quicker and not as far of a distance as lower frequencies, absorption works most effectively on high-frequency sounds by reducing flutter echoes.
 Use absorptive materials to reduce bright-sounds in performance halls, practice rooms, and recording studios.
 Low-frequency energy is more difficult to control because the sound waves are much longer and conventional absorption isn’t as effective.
 In this case, we recommend strategically placing bass traps in the corners of the room.